 Is There A Cure?

-So why do we sweat when we are nervous?
+So why do we sweat when nervous?
 Our body is answering to a stimulus and works the stress produced by stimulation out through sweating.
 Not everybody has this problem, but definitely many people have it.

 However, the question remains: Is there something you can do about nervous sweating?